rvjc/free-mandelbrot/README.md

     Z -> Z * Z + C

-When this equation is used in a certain way, it creates a world full of exotic shapes known as fractals.
+When this equation is interpreted in a certain way, it creates a world full of exotic shapes known as fractals.
 The similarities with our own world are uncanny.
 Bugs, sea-horses and plants are only the tip of the iceberg.
 If your computer was powerful enough, you could uncover enough detail to make facinating new discoveries.
 All of this from an innocuous little equation!

 So who said math was boring?
 Which brings me to the whole point of this exercise.
-Three of my sons were developing an interest in programming in 2012 and I felt the time was ripe to start getting serious about math.
+Three of my sons were developing an interest in programming in 2012 and the time was ripe to start getting serious about math.

 Finding a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which can limit your options down the road.
-As the entry requirements for Computer Science courses plummet, aspiring programmers tend to neglect the deeper mathematical aspects (which are invariably bound with "boring" school work) and they live to regret it later.
-But, as is so often the case, the real fun is to be found in moving beyond the superfical.
-And this is as true of activities like music, car-tinkering and sports as it is for programming.
+As the entry requirements for Computer Science courses plummet, aspiring programmers tend to neglect the deeper mathematical aspects which are invariably bound up with "boring" school work.
+And they live to regret it later when this "math ceiling" is even harder to penetrate and limits their ability to excel at their art.
+But, as is so often the case, the real fun is to be found in burrowing down beyond the superfical.
+And this is as true of music, car-tinkering and sports as it is for software development.

 One of the downsides of school-work in general, and math in particular, is that we often have to learn stuff whose benefits are not immediately apparent.
-This really sucks for teenagers whose precociousness and impatience will surprise even those of us who were once precocious and impatient teenagers ourselves.
-Complex numbers are a classic case in point.
-Iota?
-Square root of minus one?
+This really sucks for teenagers whose precociousness and impatience will surprise even those of us who were once precocious and impatient teenagers ourselves ;-) Complex numbers are a classic case in point and are often presented in a way that terrorises an angst-ridden age-group that is still struggling to master higher level math.
+Complex?
 Imaginary numbers?
 WTF?
+Square root of minus one?
+Iota is all Greek to me!

-Well, for this particular field of study, there is no better way of winning over young hearts and minds than with Benoit Mandelbrot's accidental discovery (at first, he thought his printer was smudging ink which is understandable if you check out the world view screenshot below).
+Well, for this field of study, there is no better way of winning over young hearts and minds than with Benoit Mandelbrot's accidental discovery.
+As the story goes, he thought his printer was smudging ink as the World View screenshot below amply demonstrates.
+But he too burrowed down beyond the superficial to make what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of math".

-But in all seriousness, if you can master something as simple as a complex number then the sky is the limit ;-)
+You too can burrow down and if you can master something as simple as complex numbers then the universe is the limit ;-)

 ## Screenshots